Meet Our Culinary Team

 This marks the second collaboration between Chef de Cuisine Spencer Thomson and Executive Chef Steven D. Greene, who joins the Umstead culinary team from Stella's Southern Bistro in Simpsonville, South Carolina.
 Honing his culinary skills in Charleston, he was drawn to Paris in 2009 to stage for Guy Savoy, a three-star Michelin restaurant, before helping Greene launch Devereaux's in Greenville, South Carolina, which is their first collaboration together.

-A native of Atlanta, GA Heron's Head sommelier Troy Revell's love of wine began as a hobby.
-A passionate collector he turned his hobby into a career in 2012 and achieved his WSET Level 3 Certification in Wine in 2019.
-Revell views studying and serving wine as both an art and a science, enjoying finding the balance in his wine lists, which influences his recommendations
+A native of Atlanta, GA, Umstead's Wine Director Troy Revell's love of wine began as a hobby.
+After 15 years in restaurants a personal wine collection had formed, and he turned his hobby into a career in 2012 at Bin 54 Steak & Cellar.
+Troy achieved his CMS Certified in 2013 and his WSET Level 3 Certification in Wine in 2017.
+He views studying and serving wine as both an art and a science, enjoying finding the balance in his wine lists, which influences his recommendations to diners.